-MAWA supports students and schools by conducting a wide range of student and teacher activities; and by providing access to printed/online materials and journals on mathematics teaching, learning and assessment.
+MAWA contracts a variety of experienced educators to facilitate professional learning that meets the needs of teachers.
+MAWA supports teachers, students and schools by conducting a wide range of student and teacher activities; and by providing access to printed/online materials and journals on mathematics teaching, learning and assessment.

-The MAWA committee is a dedicated group of teachers from all sections of the education community who come together monthly to further the aim of improving mathematics education throughout the State.
+The MAWA committee is a dedicated group of educators from all sections of the education community who come together every second month to further the aim of improving mathematics education throughout the state.

-In between the monthly meetings, small sub-groups of the committee work on preparing the student and teacher activities, as well as on facilitating publications.
+In between these meetings, small sub-groups of the committee work on preparing directions and organising events.

 If you would like to join the MAWA Committee, or perhaps work behind the scenes on one of the many tasks MAWA members undertake, please take the time to contact the office staff.
 The committee would certainly appreciate your help.